 - You get 3% cash back on qualified travel and restaurant purchases.

 - You get 2% cash back on all purchases from Costco

 - You get 1% cash back on everything else

-Cash back comes in the form of a voucher that can be used to make purchases at Costco.
+Cash back comes in the form of a voucher that is emailed to you or mailed on paper that can be used to make purchases at Costco or redeemed for cash.
 This really works fine for my family and I since we shop there so often.
 But there are also other benefits, all of which have various caveats, that make me think they may or may not work for real-life situations, but anyway, they exist, so here are some of them:

 - Travel insurance / Trip cancellation insurance

 - Rental car insurance

 - Extended warranties that include thefts and other losses

 I am pretty sure this is one of the best credit card deals you can get at the moment.
 I highly recommend checking into it.